DOI-USGS/planetary-sdi/content/moon/strategy/roadmap.md

 Publish an initial set of standards that will define this SDI including standardized vertical and horizontal datums (i.e., the coordinate system), accepted map projections, interoperable data formats, and metadata formats.

 #### Anticipated Outcomes
-A defined set of standards for the Lunar SDI will foster consistency in projections, data formats, and descriptive documentation in metadata.
-This consistency will lead to greater interoperability between components in this SDI and will result in data products that are immediately analysis ready by removing the need for additional data processing or reprojection.
+A defined set of standards published by the Lunar SDI describing projections, data formats, and descriptive documentation in metadata.
+These standards will lead to greater interoperability between components in this SDI and will frequently result in data products that are immediately analysis ready by removing the need for additional data processing.

 #### Approach
 Standards will be defined by considering current standards in use for the moon and those most often used by the Lunar community.
 We will consider existing IAU standards, and we seek to be consistent with standards defined by authoritative sources.
-When multiple or conflicting standards are in common use, we will determine the standard we believe best meets the needs of our user community through discussion within the Lunar SDI Working Group.
+When multiple or conflicting standards are in common use, we will determine the standard we believe best meets the needs of our user community through discussion within the Lunar SDI working group.
 We will publish these standards on a public website.

 #### Actions
 |  | Action |	Status |